 Squalene (with an “e”), is a naturally occurring substance found in plants, animals and in every human liver.
 It circulates through our bloodstream and appears in our sebaceous glands in a form that we call sebum.
 It is made up of wax esters and triglycerides. and it helps to keep our skin moisturised.
 It is our body’s naturally barrier and a lubricant for the skin.

 The World Health Organization (WHO), states that commercially, squalene is sourced from fish livers, but particularly, sharks’ livers.
 The reason WHO is interested in this is that it is used in vaccines.
-Because vaccines are kept in sealed containers, there is no risk of oxidation.
+Vaccines are stored in sealed containers, so there is no oxidation risk.
 The squalene used in vaccines is taken from the sharks’ livers.
 It’s also being added to some more experimental vaccines for malaria, as it seems to enhance the vaccine’s efficacy.

 The main reason that I do not use squalene (with the “e”) is because it oxidises really quickly, which means it goes rancid.
 This produces free radicals which damage and age your skin.